weihanlau/Trayopia/README.md

 ## How Trayopia assigns "best views"

 Currently, Trayopia uses a tiered approach to select the best view of each unit tray that will make thier way into the final composite imgae.
-Trayopia favours views in which the tray is closest to the centre of the camera (based on homography distance), while using the unit tray label area to override this choice when a unit tray's label is substantially more visible in another image.
-Unit trays closer to the camera centre are generally viewed more directly from above, while a larger detected label area provides an additional indication that the contents of the unit tray are less obscured by the unit tray walls.
+Trayopia first selects the view in which the unit tray is closest to the centre of the camera (based on homography distance), which generally provides a direct view into the unit tray.
+It then considers label visibility and overrides this first distance-based selection if the label in the unit tray is substantially more visible in another image.
+Label visibility is estimated from the detected area of the unit tray label, with a larger area indicating a less obstructed view of the tray.

 Additional methods for selecting the optimal view of each unit tray will be added in future versions of Trayopia.